PillaiManish/enhancements/enhancements/cert-manager/cert-manager-network-policies.md

 ### Goals

+  - Add API fields to enable/disable network policies for cert-manager components and allow user customization.
-  - Implement a default-deny policy for all pods in the operator namespace (user-configurable) and operand namespaces (`cert-manager` and user-configurable namespace for istio-csr).
+  - Implement a default-deny policy for all pods in the operator namespace (user-configurable) and operand namespaces (`cert-manager` and user-configurable namespace for istio-csr) when network policies are enabled.
   - Define specific ingress and egress rules for the `cert-manager` operator pod to allow essential communication.
-  - Define specific ingress and egress rules for each `cert-manager` component (`cert-manager`, `webhook`, `cainjector`) to allow them to function correctly while blocking unnecessary traffic.
+  - Define baseline ingress and egress rules for each `cert-manager` component (`cert-manager`, `webhook`, `cainjector`) with deny-all default and user-configurable network policies via the API.
-  - Define baseline ingress and egress rules for the `istio-csr` component (deny-all with metrics access), with additional configuration required by users based on their specific deployment requirements.
+  - Define baseline ingress and egress rules for the `istio-csr` component (deny-all with metrics access), with user-configurable network policies via the API for additional access requirements.
   - Ensure that metrics collection for all components remains functional.
   - Ensure the API server can communicate with the `cert-manager-webhook` for admission control.
+  - Provide backward compatibility by making network policies opt-in via the `DefaultNetworkPolicy` field.

 ### Non-Goals

   - This enhancement does not propose creating a generic, cluster-wide policy management solution.
 The policies are specific to `cert-manager`.
   - We are not introducing AdminNetworkPolicy at this stage, as standard NetworkPolicy objects are sufficient for this scope and can be managed directly by the operator.
-  - Creating a user-facing option to disable these policies is not in scope, as they represent a baseline security posture.
-  - Providing a user-configurable mechanism to customize the broad egress rule for the `cert-manager` controller is not in scope for this initial implementation.
-Users who require more restrictive policies can supplement these baseline policies with additional NetworkPolicy objects.
   - Automatically detecting and configuring istio-csr gRPC service ports and client access patterns is not in scope.
-Users must manually configure additional NetworkPolicy rules based on their specific istio-csr deployment configuration.
+Users must configure network policies via the API based on their specific istio-csr deployment configuration.

 ## Proposal

-The proposal is to have the `cert-manager-operator` create and manage a set of `NetworkPolicy` objects across all managed namespaces: the operator's deployment namespace for the operator itself, `cert-manager` for the core operands, and the user-configured namespace for the `istio-csr` operand.
-The strategy is to first apply a default-deny policy and then layer more specific `allow` policies for required traffic flows.
+The proposal is to extend the `CertManager` and `IstioCSR` custom resources with new API fields to enable and configure network policies.
+The `cert-manager-operator` will create and manage `NetworkPolicy` objects across all managed namespaces based on these API configurations.
+For cert-manager, network policies are opt-in via the `DefaultNetworkPolicy` field for backward compatibility.
+For istio-csr, network policies are enabled by default.
+The strategy is to first apply a default-deny policy and then allow users to configure additional rules via the API.

 ### Workflow Description

+1.  **API-Driven Configuration:** Users configure network policies through the `CertManager` and `IstioCSR` custom resource specifications:
+    - For cert-manager: Set `DefaultNetworkPolicy: "enabled"` and optionally provide custom `NetworkPolicy` rules
+    - For istio-csr: Provide custom `NetworkPolicy` rules (network policies are enabled by default)

-1.  **Default Deny:** For each managed namespace (operator's deployment namespace, `cert-manager`, and the istio-csr deployment namespace), the operator will create a baseline `NetworkPolicy` that selects all pods and applies a full ingress and egress deny.
-This ensures that no traffic is allowed unless explicitly permitted by another policy.
+2.  **Default Deny:** When network policies are enabled, the operator will create baseline `NetworkPolicy` objects that deny all traffic for the respective components.
+This ensures that no traffic is allowed unless explicitly permitted.

-2.  **Operator Policies:** For the operator's deployment namespace, the operator will create policies to:
+3.  **Operator Policies:** For the operator's deployment namespace, the operator will create default policies to:

       * **Allow Egress to API Server:** Permit outgoing traffic from the operator pod to the Kubernetes API server on port 6443/TCP.
-This is critical for the operator to manage resources and reconcile its state.
-      * **Allow Ingress for Metrics:** Permit incoming traffic to the operator pod on port 8443/TCP from any source, allowing Prometheus to scrape metrics.
+      * **Allow Ingress for Metrics:** Permit incoming traffic to the operator pod on port 8443/TCP for Prometheus metrics scraping.

-3.  **Operand Policies:** For the `cert-manager` namespace, which contains the operands, the operator will create policies for each component:
+4.  **Cert-Manager Operand Policies:** When `DefaultNetworkPolicy` is enabled, the operator will create baseline policies for each component:

-      * **For the `cert-manager` controller pod (`app: cert-manager`):**

-          * **Allow Egress to API Server:** Permit egress to the API server on port 6443/TCP for its core reconciliation loops.
-          * **Allow Egress for Issuers:** Permit all egress traffic to allow communication with various external ACME issuers (e.g., Let's Encrypt) or other services required for certificate challenges.
-          * **Allow Ingress for Metrics:** Permit ingress on its metrics port (9402/TCP).

-      * **For the `cert-manager-webhook` pod (`app: webhook`):**
+      * **Default policies include:**

-          * **Allow Egress to API Server:** Permit egress to the API server on port 6443/TCP.
+          * **API Server Egress:** For all components to communicate with the Kubernetes API server
+          * **Metrics Ingress:** For all components to expose metrics on port 9402/TCP
-          * **Allow Ingress from API Server:** Permit ingress on the webhook port (10250/TCP) to receive admission review requests from the Kubernetes API server.
+          * **Webhook Ingress:** For the webhook component to receive admission requests on port 10250/TCP
-          * **Allow Ingress for Metrics:** Permit ingress on its metrics port (9402/TCP).

-      * **For the `cert-manager-cainjector` pod (`app: cainjector`):**

-          * **Allow Egress to API Server:** Permit egress to the API server on port 6443/TCP so it can inject CA data into other resources.
-          * **Allow Ingress for Metrics:** Permit ingress on its metrics port (9402/TCP).
+      * **User-configurable policies:** Users can specify additional or custom rules via the `NetworkPolicy` field in the `CertManager` spec.
+If not provided, cert-manager components will have deny-all policies (which will prevent proper operation without user configuration).

-4.  **Istio-CSR Policies:** For the istio-csr deployment namespace (user-configurable), the operator will create baseline policies for:
+5.  **Istio-CSR Policies:** The operator will create baseline policies for istio-csr:

-      * **For the `istio-csr` pod (`app: cert-manager-istio-csr`):**
+      * **Default policies include:**

-          * **Allow Egress to API Server:** Permit egress to the API server on port 6443/TCP for its core reconciliation loops and leader election.
+          * **API Server Egress:** For communication with the Kubernetes API server on port 6443/TCP
-          * **Allow Ingress for Metrics:** Permit ingress on its metrics port (9402/TCP).
-          * **Note:** Additional ingress rules for the gRPC service port (default 6443/TCP, but user-configurable) must be configured by users based on their specific istio-csr deployment configuration and requirements.
+          * **Metrics Ingress:** For exposing metrics on port 9402/TCP

+      * **User-required policies:** Users must specify additional rules via the `NetworkPolicy` field in the `IstioCSR` spec for gRPC service access and other requirements.
+If not provided, istio-csr will have deny-all policies that prevent proper operation.

 ### Implementation Details/Notes/Constraints

-The implementation will involve creating multiple `NetworkPolicy` YAML files, managed and applied by the operator.
+The implementation will involve extending the existing APIs and creating `NetworkPolicy` objects based on the user's API configuration.
+The operator will manage these policies according to the specifications provided in the custom resources.

 #### Operator Namespace Policies